 Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Corporation as a whole.
-The Corporation has determined that key management personnel consists of members of the Corporation's Board of Directors and corporate officers, including the Corporation's Executive Chairman, CEO and CFO, as well as any Vice Presidents reporting directly to a Corporate officer.
+The Corporation has determined that key management personnel consists of members of the Corporation's Board of Directors and corporate officers, including the Corporation's Executive Chairman, Chief Executive Officer and Chief Financial Officer, as well as two Vice Presidents reporting directly to a Corporate officer.
 Compensation for key management personnel and directors is as follows:

-2015 2014
+2016 2015

 \$ \$

-Salaries and benefits 3,952 1,730
+Salaries and benefits 1,870 3,952

-Share-based compensation (1,523) 2,280
+Share-based compensation 581 (1,523)

-2,429 4,010
+2,451 2,429

 These transactions are in the normal course of operations and are measured at the fair value amount, which is the amount of consideration established and agreed to by the related parties.
-During the year ended April 30, 2015 SARSs were cash settled for \$331,000 (2014 - \$nil).
-The SARs and deferred share units ("DSUs") are recalculated quarterly with the share price being a significant factor in the calculation.
-As at April 30, 2015, an amount of \$854,000 was accrued for executive bonuses for key management personnel.
+During the year ended April 30, 2016, SARs were cash settled for \$208,000 (2015 - \$331,000).
+As at April 30, 2016, an amount of \$325,800 (2015-\$854,000) was accrued for executive bonuses for key management personnel.

-21. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+22. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT